Sanofi-Public/CodonBERT/README.md

 Pre-training dataset are under [benchmarks/CodonBERT/data/pre-train](benchmarks/CodonBERT/data/pre-train), [train_seqs_id_1.csv.zip](benchmarks/CodonBERT/data/pre-train/train_seqs_id_1.csv.zip) and [train_seqs_id_2.csv.zip](benchmarks/CodonBERT/data/pre-train/train_seqs_id_2.csv.zip) list the NCBI IDs for all 10 million sequences for pre-training. [train_samples.csv](benchmarks/CodonBERT/data/pre-train/train_samples.csv) provides a training sample. [eval.csv](benchmarks/CodonBERT/data/pre-train/eval.csv) stores the held-out dataset for evaluation.

 To run finetuning, the `--task` flag must be used.
 All downstream datasets are under [benchmarks/CodonBERT/data/fine-tune](benchmarks/CodonBERT/data/fine-tune).

-## TextCNN
-Code for training the TextCNN model is in the [textcnn](benchmarks/textcnn/) directory.
-Edit `main.py` to point to the desired embeddings and run `python main.py` to train the model.

-## Example Notebooks
-The [notebooks](notebooks/) folder contains walkthrough Jupyter notebooks for benchmarking the TFIDF model as well as the TextCNN model with a pre-trained word2vec embedding representation.
-These use [datamodel_mRFP](datamodel_mRFP.csv) as a test dataset.

-## Data
 As part of the release, we are sharing an [internal dataset](benchmarks/CodonBERT/data/fine-tune/MLOS.csv).
 Additionally, the data from other published datasets mentioned in the paper that were used for benchmarking are also included.

 - [mRFP_Expression.csv](benchmarks/CodonBERT/data/fine-tune/mRFP_Expression.csv) is from [Revealing determinants of translation efficiency via whole-gene codon randomization and machine learning](https://academic.oup.com/nar/article/51/5/2363/7016452)